Rare Old Color Example!

 Originally drawn from the map of Christopher Saxton, this is the second of Speed's maps of "The Kingdome of England," the first having been engraved by Jodocus Hondius.
 The first state of the map was engraved by Jodocus Hondius in 1610.
-In this state, the lower left-hand corner has the credit to Abraham Goos and the year 1632.

 The map appeared in John Speed's The Theatre of the Empire of Great Britaine.

 Speed's maps virtually never appear in early color, making this an exceptional find.

 John Speed (1551 or '52 - 28 July 1629) was the best known English mapmaker of the Stuart period.
 Speed came to mapmaking late in life, producing his first maps in the 1590s and entering the trade in earnest when he was almost 60 years old.